-When I first sat with ayahuasca in 2014, my mind was completely blown by the things I learned and the way she revealed things so eloquently to me.
-Now almost 2021, as I continue to drink and continue to grow, here are a few of the main lessons that continue to come up time and time again.
+The first time I experienced ayahuasca was in 2014 and my mind was completely blown by the things I learned.
+The mother spirit revealed things so eloquently, simply, and beautifully.
+More than 7 years later, as I continue to sit in ayahuasca ceremonies and continue to grow, here are a few of the lessons that continue to come up time and time again.

 2. Time is meaningless – Time is only a construct that serves to limit us.
-We are spiritual beings existing in multiple dimensions all at the same time.
-Okay, let's reel it in a bit.
+We are spiritual beings existing infinitely.
 On a practical note, time keeps up from embracing and truly living in the present moment.
 Often, we project forward or backward.
-Planning for what might come next or reliving the past, wondering ‘what if’.
-It's natural to do these things, and it’s a requirement of being a responsible adult to be somewhat prepared and planned for the future but it’s important that we don’t get caught up in these plant or reflections to the extent that they keep up from appreciating what IS NOW.
-If we spend all our time putting energy into believing that our life will be better ‘when…’ or we will find happiness ‘when…’(when I get the new job, when I find a partner. when I take that vacation, etc.) or obsessing over what has happened in the past, we will never really find happiness.
+Planning for what might come next or reflecting on the past, wondering ‘what if’.
+It's natural to do these things, and it’s a requirement of being a responsible adult to be somewhat prepared and planned for the future but it’s important that we don’t get caught up in these plans or reflections to the extent that they keep up from appreciating what is NOW.
+If we spend all our time putting energy into believing that our life will be better ‘when…’ or we will find happiness ‘when…’(when I get the new job, when I find a partner, when I take that vacation, when I loose 10 lbs etc.) or obsessing over what has happened in the past, we will never really find happiness.
 We must embrace and live in each moment.

 3. Self-love – Oh boy, was this a huge one for me.
 For all of my life, self-love (and self-respect) had been elusive.
 I only found value in myself through the validation of others.
 I had no idea what it meant or how it felt to love myself fully and completely.
 Ayahuasca showed me my true potential, my true value in a way that I had been blind to for so many years.
 Not in a narcissistic ‘oh I’m so awesome’ kind of way, but in a way that conveyed that I am worthy and deserving of my own self-respect, self-care, and self-love.
 As a lifelong people-pleaser, I learned that it's okay to have boundaries, I do not always have to yes to satisfy others while sacrificing myself nor do I need to seek approval to know that I am enough just the way I am.
 It has been a hard road and I still feel a twinge of pain whenever I have to say no or disappoint, but I have learned to be patient with myself and listen to my intuition about what best serves me.